Car hits houses in Cass Township

 The impact caused severe damage to the porch, pushing rows of brick about a foot from their original location.
 The car then came to a stop on its side in the southbound lanes of Route 901.

-Police said officers spoke to Shultz, who said he and his roommate — Brett M. Venna, 29, of 904 Spruce St., Kulpmont — were on their way to work when he said he was tired and closed his eyes for a minute.
+Police said officers spoke to Shultz, who said he and his roommate — Brett M. Venna, 29, of 904 Spruce St., Kulpmont — were on their way to work when he said he was tired and closed his eyes.

 The next thing Shultz said he remembers is the car being in the air, hitting something and then rolling onto its side, police said.